kilfour/QuickMGenerate/README.md

 Use `MGen.Constant<T>(T value)`.

 this generator is most usefull in combination with others and is used to inject constants into combined generators.

+###Casting Generators.
+Various extension methods allow for casting the generated value.

+ - '.AsString()' : Invokes '.ToString()' on the generated value.
+Usefull f.i. to generate numeric strings.

+ - '.AsObject()' : Simply casts the generator itself from `Generator<State, T>` to `Generator<State, object>`.
+Mostly used internally.